 YIN WITH ME

-I normally teach a YIN-influenced yoga class at Instiinct Studios on 13A Upper Circular Road.
-Find me there every Tuesday and Friday 7.45pm to 8.45pm.
-You can book your mat via the MINDBODY website or app by looking for Instiinct Studios.
-See you soon!
+I teach Yin yoga classes at Instiinct Studios, 13A Upper Circular Road, and at Art of Yoga, 121 Upper Circular Road.
+Find me at IS every Tuesday & Wednesday 6.30pm-7.30pm, and at AoY every Friday 7.45pm.
+You can book your mat via the MINDBODY app by looking for Instiinct Studios or Art of Yoga.